 “There are reasonable limits to every rule,” I replied.
 “But where,” I changed the topic abruptly, “did you find the money to buy all those clothes?
-Do you believe you can just rob my office with impunity?”
-I gesticulated with both arms as I spoke, causing my robes to unfold dramatically—a look that I thought would be quite compelling if it were performed in the Chamber of Petitions.
+Do you believe you can simply rob my office with impunity?”

 “Hm, yes, the moneylender,” I said, recalling my own recent debt, but not deviating from the matter in question to mention that my mathematical prowess made it completely impossible for me to fall into the same quicksand of debt that had swallowed her father.
-“Yet how, my dear, did you acquire that bag of new clothes—not to mention the incredibly tall shoes you bought for the sole purpose of gazing down on my immaculately wound turban from above?”
+“Yet however, my dear, did you acquire that bag of new clothes—not to mention the unusually tall shoes you purchased for the sole purpose of gazing down on my immaculately wound turban from above?”

-“I sold a ring, given to me by that half-impotent pasha who, when I threatened to announce his deficiencies high and low in retaliation for the shamefully effeminate but still very unpleasant beating he inflicted on my hindparts, returned me to the slave market at my express request, without noticing it was still in my possession.”
+“I sold a ring given to me by that half-impotent pasha who, when I threatened to announce his deficiencies high and low in retaliation for the shamefully feeble but still extremely unpleasant beating he inflicted on my hindparts, returned me to the slave market at my express request, without noticing it was still in my possession.”

-“Hardly surprising,” I said, “as neither I nor your less capable former slaver remarked a ring of any kind, even when you were powerless and thoroughly naked.
-If your story is true—which remains highly questionable—you wound the ring into that voluminous head of hair on which you, lacking any other striking attributes, so vocally pride yourself.”
+“Hardly a surprising oversight,” I replied, “since neither I nor your less capable former slaver remarked a ring of any kind even when you were quite thoroughly naked.
+If your story is true—which remains unlikely—you surely wound it into that voluminous head of dark hair on which you, lacking any other striking attributes, so vocally pride yourself.”

-“Certainly not; I would never risk split ends just to keep a remarkably valuable piece of jewelry.
+“Certainly not.
+I would never risk split ends just for a rare piece of jewelry.
 In truth I had no choice but to sell the ring today.
 I could hardly keep it in the same place during my first night with the sultan.”

-“Are you astonished that your slight shoulders don’t support the only brain in this bazaar, or are you more squeamish than your professional exposure to venereal disease would suggest?” she asked.
-“I admit it was often uncomfortable, and continually threatened to fall out at the most inopportune times.
-I was glad to be rid of it; from my next owner I shall request a large pearl instead.”
+“Are you astonished that your slight shoulders don’t support the only brain in this bazaar, or are you simply more squeamish than one would expect from a used-concubine salesman with regular experience concealing the signs of venereal disease?” she asked.
+“I admit it was often uncomfortable, and continually threatened to fall out at the most inopportune times: I was more than happy to be rid of it.
+I’ve already decided to request a large pearl from my next owner instead.”

-“You’ll have more than one pearl if you please the sultan, my dear, and no need to conceal it in a location that’s regularly flushed with fluids.
-But I shall have to ask you to submit a receipt for all the items in your bag, as well as the dangerously destabilizing pair of shoes on which your feet are now perched.”
+“You’ll have more than one pearl if you please the sultan, my dear, and no need to conceal it in a passage that’s regularly flushed with fluids.
+But I shall have to ask you to submit a receipt for all the items in your bag, as well as the dangerously unstable pair of shoes on which your feet are now perched.”

-After these compelling threats I intended to follow my usual habit and remind her of the immeasurably shiny future that sex slavery opened to all the sultan’s odalisques, provided they could fend off the evil machinations of the innumerable other women also striving for elevation to his small circle of favorites (the depth of that challenge was rarely apparent to them before they spent their first fortnight in the harem), when a half-overheard phrase caught my attention instead.
+After such a persuasive warning I intended to follow my usual habit and remind Mala of the immeasurably shiny future sex slavery opens to all the sultan’s odalisques, without, of course, mentioning the innumerable other conniving beauties also striving for elevation to his small circle of favorites (the pride born from their steady diet of flattery ever prevents young women from guessing the depth of this competitive challenge before their first fortnight in the harem), when a half-overheard phrase caught my attention instead.

-We had entered the southern end of the bazaar proper, and despite a late hour that normally saw fatigued merchants quietly packing away their wares, it was abuzz with chatter.
-The phrase of interest came in an enthusiastic juvenile voice that seemed to be narrating the news to a circle of men that included the merchant of olive oil, as well as several local tradesmen I recognized but had no reason to know by name, their wages being insufficient to afford even the severed left toe of a discounted used local odalisque.
+We had entered at last the southern end of the bazaar proper, and despite a late hour that normally saw fatigued merchants quietly packing away their wares, it was abuzz with chatter.
+The phrase of interest came in an enthusiastic juvenile voice that seemed to be narrating the news to a circle which included the merchant of olive oil and the seller of seals, as well as several local tradesmen I recognized but had no reason to know by name, their wages being insufficient to afford even the severed left toe of a discounted used brunette.

-“…it’s not a lie—my older brother’s best friend’s nephew saw it happen this afternoon!” the boy was saying.
+“. . . it’s not a lie—my older brother’s best friend’s nephew saw it happen this afternoon!” the boy was saying.
 “He works at the harbor.
-She flew in out of the sky”—the boy illustrated by waving his hands over his head—“and landed on an awning over the fish market”—he pulled one hand down before him and slapped its back into the palm of the other.
+She flew in out of the sky”—he illustrated by waving his hands over his head—“and landed on the awning over the fish market”—he drew one hand down before him and then slapped the other’s back into its palm.
 “She was naked.
 Except she was done up with red cheeks and earrings and black stuff around her eyes.
 And—her hair was all missing—her scalp was wide open, totally crusted with blood!”
 As he said this he shaped his fingers into claws, and positioning them on either side of his head, crooked his fingertips toward his palms repeatedly.
-“Then she sat on this pile of fish, twitching, but she kept her arms raised like she was casting a curse on everyone in the market!
+“Then she sat on this pile of fish twitching.
+But she kept her arms raised like she was casting a big curse on everyone in the market!
 They all ran away.”
-He demonstrated her gesture, then dropped his arms and added “I would have stayed though, I’m not afraid.”
+He demonstrated her gesture, then dropped his arms and added, “I would have stayed though, I’m not afraid.”